Li-Mei Chiang

-Satomi Toyohara (豊原 里美, Toyohara Satomi), better known by her stage name, Li-Mei Chiang (チャン・リーメイ, Chan Rīmei) is a Taiwanese–Japanese actress and voice actress from Yokohama, Kanagawa Prefecture.
+Satomi Toyohara (豊原 里美, Toyohara Satomi), better known by her stage name, Li-Mei Chiang (チャン・リーメイ, Chan Rīmei) is a Japanese actress and voice actress from Yokohama, Kanagawa Prefecture.

 Career

 In 2005, she joined BIGLOBE's Trackback Alley blog and a new style of an event using streaming, along with Samlime's Aya Kanai, who was a member at that time.
 It was set to receive prize money if all the branch offices in Hokkaido could be visited within the time limit, but the order of visits was determined by roulette, so it could not be visited within the time limit.
 However, this failure led to a plan called Trackback Allai, which followed the second and third bullets.

 The second part developed into a national battle between BIGLOBE employees and travel-loving bloggers.
 The area of the prefecture was converted into points, and how many points could be earned within the time limit.
 Each participant reported the situation on her own blog.

 In the third installment, Akira Tokugawa newly joined the members to do a charge interview on Intel's digital home.
 In the project for opening the digital home, Toyohara directed and wrote the screenplay, and Aya Kanai was in charge of the art and produced a short movie called "December 25" in 15 hours.